advanced-chat/vue-advanced-chat/README.md

 }"
 ```

-(7) `responsiveBreakpoint` can be used to collapse the rooms list on the left when then viewport size goes below the specified width
+(7) `responsiveBreakpoint` can be used to collapse the rooms list on the left when then viewport size goes below the specified width.

+(8) `singleRoom` can be used if you never want to show the rooms list on the left.
+You still need to pass the `rooms` prop as an array with a single element.

-(8) `theme` can be used to change the chat theme.
+(9) `theme` can be used to change the chat theme.
 Currently, only `light` and `dark` are available.

-(9) `styles` can be used to customize your own theme.
+(10) `styles` can be used to customize your own theme.
 Ex:

 ```javascript
 styles="{